 Booster box contains 36 Draft boosters of Zendikar Rising.
 You can also get a Bundle, if you’d like to get less boosters.

 Collector Boosters are back.
 These booster contain 15 cards: foils, rares and alternate art versions of some cards.
+You can find everything about Zendikar Rising Collector Booster contents here.

 Set Booster is a new product.
 It’s a booster that costs slightly more then your regular Draft booster.
 However, you’re guaranteed a foil and you have a chance for up to 3 additional rares (so 4 in total).